jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

 - **React Version Conflict**: The project uses React 18.3.1, but @react-email/components requires React 18.2.0 specifically.
 When installing AI SDKs (OpenAI, Anthropic), this causes dependency conflicts.
   - **Solution**: Use `--legacy-peer-deps` flag when installing AI SDKs or downgrade React to 18.2.0 if email components are critical.
   - **Status**: Resolved by using `--legacy-peer-deps` flag when installing AI SDKs.

+- **Supabase RPC Function Connection**: The profile update functionality using Supabase RPC functions is not working correctly.
+  - **Solution**: Debug the connection to the Supabase RPC function, ensure proper permissions are set, and verify the function is correctly deployed.
+  - **Status**: ⚠️ In Progress - UI implemented but backend connection needs fixing

 - **Next.js Server Component Error**: The application was showing "Unsupported Server Component type: undefined" errors.
   - **Solution**: